Cultural Encounters: Japan's Diverse Past and Present

 - Online Course

 - Curriculum and Exchange

-This course is made possible through the United States-Japan Foundation, Japan Foundation Center for Global Partnership funding to the J-OPP Project and the Freeman Foundation funding to the National Consortium for Teaching about Asia at TEA.
+Cultural Encounters courses are made possible through the United States-Japan Foundation, Japan Foundation Center for Global Partnership funding to the J-OPP Project and the Freeman Foundation funding to the National Consortium for Teaching about Asia at TEA.

 Cultural Encounters: Teaching Japan's Diverse Past and Present.

 This project is funded by the United States-Japan Foundation (USJF).
-The program will build upon the products, teacher-alumni, and resources of a previous USJF-funded professional development program.
+The program builds upon the products, teacher-alumni, and resources of a previous USJF-funded professional development program.
 Initial activities for this project began in summer 2013 with matching funds from a U.S. Department of Education Fulbright-Hays Group Projects Abroad (USDOE FHGPA) grant and Freeman Foundation funding to the National Consortium for Teaching about Asia at TEA.